 For these kinds of serious topics, create online videos for employees to watch on their own time.
 If you have instructor-led training sessions, then you can video-tape the critical procedures.
 And if you don’t, use your smartphone’s high-definition camera to make short videos, using your managers as “actors.”
 These can be easily added to YouTube, or if you want some discretion, you can add videos to a private Google doc and share the link with staff members.

 This training method aligns with millennial tastes and could be more effective than other training materials.
-To ensures its usefulness, assign the videos and follow up with the main takeaways in person.
+To ensure the usefulness of your training videos, assign the videos, and follow up with the main takeaways in person.
 This will allow employees to view the videos in private as often as necessary and to arrive focused for the in-person training sessions.

 3. Mentorship Training

 Once they have truly learned the best practices for customer training, your team can use their knowledge in the field.
 There is no better way to implement what was learned than by shadowing an experienced FOH employee on the floor.